 SJS was previously referred to as erythema multiforme major but is now considered a separate entity, having different precipitating factors from erythema multiforme (EM), which is associated with reactivated herpes simplex virus infection.
-Erythema multiforme is no longer considered to be part of SJS/TEN.
-Similarly, the entity of mycoplasma pneumonia-induced rash and mucositis (MIRM) should be distinguished from SJS (see differential diagnosis).
+EM is no longer considered to be part of SJS/TEN.
+Similarly, the entity of mycoplasma pneumonia-induced rash and mucositis (MIRM) should be distinguished from SJS (see Differential Diagnosis section).

 While the molecular events and etiology of SJS and TEN are incompletely understood, a medication history is strongly associated with their development in greater than 80% of cases.
 The primary medications most frequently implicated include allopurinol, NSAIDs, antibiotics, and anticonvulsants.
 Investigations over the past decade have provided strong evidence that SJS and TEN are secondary to the host's inability to detoxify the culprit drug and its metabolites.
 This results in a cell-mediated immune response that activates cytotoxic T-cells and induces keratinocyte apoptosis via cell surface death receptor signaling.
 Additional causes, albeit rare, include immunizations and infections.

 SJS/TEN can affect all ages and races, with a slight preponderance seen in women (1.5:1) and an increasing incidence with age.
 Studies have linked certain HLA haplotypes and genetic p450 polymorphisms to increased risk of SJS/TEN when exposed to specific medications.
-AIDS is associated with 1000-fold increase risk of SJS/TEN.
+AIDS is associated with a thousandfold increased risk of SJS/TEN.

 SJS may run an unpredictable clinical course.
 The onset of disease occurs 1-3 weeks after the ingestion of an antibiotic or within the first 2 months of anticonvulsant treatment.
 It is typically preceded by nonspecific prodromal symptoms followed by characteristic skin and mucosal lesions.